-API stands for Application Programming Interface, which allows two or more applications to communicate with one another.
-In other words, APIs allow companies to serve their tools and services in a fast, simple way.
-When you send money through PayPal, call an Uber, or add someone on social media, you're using an API.
+API stands for “Application Programming Interface.”
+It allows two or more applications to communicate with one another through a predefined set of rules.
+In other words, APIs allow companies to serve their tools and services in a fast, simple way, by making it easy to share data, features, and functionality.

-The REST API is the most popular API architecture in modern web applications.
-REST stands for Representational State Transfer.
-The underlying theory is nuanced, but in practice a REST API basically means there is a client who makes certain kinds of requests to alter resources on a server.
+The underlying theory is nuanced, but in practice, a REST API means there is a client who makes certain kinds of requests to alter resources on a server.
 Each request represents the state the client wants the resource to have and attempts to transfer that wish to the server.
-The server responds on its own without having to remember anything about the client (this is known as stateless requests).
+The server responds on its own without having to remember anything about the client (this is known as a “stateless request”).

-REST APIs are sometimes described as”RESTful”.
+REST APIs are sometimes described as ”RESTful.”

-It’s difficult to conceptualize a REST API without a concrete example.
+t’s difficult to conceptualize a REST API without a concrete example.
 Suppose there is a RESTful book API service hosted at https://api.fakebooksite.com.
 Users can create, read, update, and delete books using the API.

 The cURL command is an application that can create HTTP requests and is commonly used to interact with REST APIs from the command line.
 Here is an example of a request one might submit to the books REST API server with the cURL application: